Zaa Nkweta: Carte Blanche

 Nkweta was an anchorman and field reporter for South Africa's highly acclaimed investigative TV program Carte Blanche.
 Nkweta also anchored the pan-African version of the show, broadcast to 44 African countries as well as the United States.
 Highlights at Carte Blanche include stories covering the World Summit on Sustainable Development in Johannesburg in 2002, medical fraud in Johannesburg, oil sabotage in Nigeria, oil corruption in Equatorial Guinea, and The Taiping Four Gorillas of Cameroon.
 Nkweta has interviewed the president of Equatorial Guinea, the chairman of De Beers Mines; Nicky Oppenheimer, and the Secretary General of the African Union (2001–2002) Amara Essy.
 He has an interest in the arts, having interviewed several notable actors such as Helen Mirren, Charlize Theron, Will Smith and singer Shania Twain.

 Canada

-Nkweta was a producer and anchorman for The Real News in Toronto, Ontario, from 2006–2009.
+Nkweta was a producer and anchorman for The Real News in Toronto, Ontario, from 2006 to 2009.
 Stories on South African politics, the political crises in Zimbabwe, Kenya, Gaza, Pakistan and Iraq are some of the highlights of his body of work.
-Nkweta lectured in Journalism at Wilfrid Laurier University's Brantford Campus during the academic year 2011–12.
-He was the Line Producer of the first season of the Emmy-Award winning real time interactive web thriller Guidestones.
+Nkweta lectured in journalism at Wilfrid Laurier University's Brantford Campus during the academic year 2011–12.
+He was the Line Producer of the first season of the Emmy-Award-winning real time interactive web thriller Guidestones.